planetlabs/spectastic/docs/usage.rst

   to be a werkzeug Request.
 See :class:`~spectastic.request.BasicRequest` for an example.

-  Spectastic is :class:`~werkzeug.datastructures.MuliDict` and :class:`~werkzeug.datastructures.Header` aware.
+  Spectastic is :class:`~werkzeug.datastructures.MultiDict` and :class:`~werkzeug.datastructures.Headers` aware.
 These data structures facilitate query parameters / headers that occur multiple times in a request e.g. a query such as "http://example.com?search=foo&search=bar".